JakeSidSmith/abc/README.md

             ...
         ]);

+6. If you plan on running any tests using karma you'll have to include ABC in your `karma.conf.js` file

+        files: [
+          ...
+          'bower_components/angular-abc/scripts/abc.js',
+          ...
+        ],

 ## Implementation

 1. Prepare your data to use with ABC.
 I'd recommend using the ABC service to transform your data.